lucmans/digistring/readme.md

 `-r <w> <h>`: Run Digistring with given resolution.
 `--rsc <path>`: Set alternative resource directory location.
 `-s [f]`: Generate sine wave as input instead of using the recording device.
 Optionally, specify the frequency in hertz.
+`--sync`: Run Digistring "real-time"; in other words, sync graphics etc. as if audio was playing back.
 `--synth [synth_type]`: Generate sound based on note estimation (default is sine).
 `--synths`: List available synthesizers (`synth_type`s for `--synth`).